sybrew/the-seo-framework/readme.txt

 	-> Is this not a WP bug?
 I'd assume they test for class-scopes, but I also assumed Gutenberg wouldn't get imposed on us in such a bad state.
 	-> This is actually why we set up a custom `_deprecation_function()`.

-TODO add link to our KB about same-site sitemaps when WPML or Polylang is detected?
-We get this question every week...

 TODO Ultimate Member, "double the SEO" (when WPML is also active? on non-default languages?)
 	-> https://wordpress.org/support/topic/double-the-seo-2/
 	-> Also email from hash Z9tDo5Ygrv0JzYXhM.

-TODO deprecate _do_settings_page_notices(), and use the new persistent notice system instead.
-	-> Rename set_plugin_check_caches() to `notify_user_of_conflicting_plugin( 'seo' )`.
-	-> In effect, do_dismissible_notice()?
-		-> The notice called at `_output_notices()` can be used with persistent notices as well.
-			-> In fact, we can make it Multisite compatible that way.
-Sub site has SEO plugin->main site activates conflicting SEO plugin->notice on sub-site.
-				-> Show 3x.
-Delete if detected conflict is gone (hook at plugin_activated). -> Test show 10x to make sure it works as intended (activate/deactivate, etc.).
-TODO Move notice handlers to new class.

 TODO overthrow the structured data.
 Clean-room Yoast's/WPSSO/AIOSEO implementation?
 It's not necessarily better or more useful to users, but it eases interfacing via extensions and filters.